k00ni/owl-reasoner-list/README.md

 This repository contains raw files generated during a systematic literature, software and internet research of OWL reasoners, which was originally done in 2023, but may have change in the meantime.
 The list doesn't claim to be complete.

-The results of that research were published in the following paper:
+The results of that research were published in the following article:

 **BibTeX:**
 ```